wxsd-sales/custom-dial-macro/README.md

 - Automatically downloads a custom image for custom icons
 - Saves a custom button UI extension to the device using the downloaded images as the icon uses
-- Let's users enter dial information using a native text input prompt
+- Prompts the users to enter a text or number dial string using using the devices native text input prompt
-- Matches that dial string with an array of regular expression which can append digits or SIP domains before dialling.
+- Matches inputed dial string against an array of regular expressions which can append digits or SIP domains before dialling.

 ## Setup